 Themes and priorities

-Originally designed by Anderson, Beckwith & Haible and dedicated in 1966, MIT’s Harold W. Pierce Boathouse began as the home of a single crew team.
+Originally designed by Anderson, Beckwith & Haible and dedicated in 1966, MIT’s boathouse began as the home of a single crew team.
 The Institute’s rowing program has grown considerably since then and now consists of four Division 1 varsity squads (80 men and 90 women).
 MIT club rowers also use the boathouse’s storage and launch space, as do several public and community groups.

-After conducting feasibility studies in 2015 and 2017, MIT determined that a substantial renovation of the boathouse would support the Institute’s Division 1 student-athletes and enhance the experience of the teams and the community.
-The building — to be renamed the Richard J. Resch Boathouse in recognition of a cornerstone gift from Richard Resch '61 — will receive new windows, a replacement dock for improved accessibility, and a deck extension to add a second means of egress.
-Inside, the renovation will include multiple building updates, including larger men’s and women’s locker rooms, expanded boat storage, new offices, and increased training spaces as well as a meeting area and other building upgrades.
+After conducting feasibility studies in 2015 and 2017, MIT launched a substantial renovation project to upgrade the boathouse, support the Institute’s Division 1 student-athletes, and enhance the experience of the teams and the community.
+The building received new windows, a replacement dock for improved accessibility, and a deck extension to add a second means of egress.
+Inside, the renovation included multiple building updates, including larger men’s and women’s locker rooms, expanded boat storage, new offices, and increased training spaces as well as a meeting area and other building upgrades.

 “This renovation will be a great boon to the performance of our crews and the experience of our student-athletes,” said Tony Kilbridge, H.W.
 McCurdy '22 Director of Rowing and head coach.

 School or Unit